c4pt000/air-water-electric-power-watercube/README.md

 air input into Watercube system .... watercube system produce 5 gallons output every hour and pushes the 5 gallons into a 40 gallon liquid water tank

-a water pump pushed 5 gallons of water into a 5 gallon liquid tank with two electric terminals submerged inside of the 5 gallon tank to produce oxygen and hydrogen gas output
+a water pump pushs 5 gallons of water into a 5 gallon liquid tank with two electric terminals submerged inside of the 5 gallon tank to produce oxygen and hydrogen gas output

 the hydrogen gas and water gas output is collected into a pressurized gaseous tank